 Newborns eat so often

 In total, you’re doing about eight to twelve feedings per day.
-For formula babies, how much you’re feeding them depends on their weight, but a good rule of thumb is two to two and a half ounces per pound of body weight in a twenty-four hours period.
+For formula babies, how much you’re feeding them depends on their weight, but a good rule of thumb is two to two and a half ounces per pound of body weight in a twenty-four-hour period.
 So, if your baby is seven pounds, you’re feeding fourteen to seventeen and a half ounces in twenty-four hours.

 There’s also something called cluster feeding, which often means they’re going through a growth spurt.
 Cluster feeding means that you’re feeding your baby more often because they’re hungrier.
 They may want to feed almost non-stop, so try and be emotionally prepared for those times and rely more on your partner or helper if you’re breastfeeding.
 It will only last a day or two.
+Make sure you’re eating enough food as well.
+Some healthy snacks that will give you staying power are crucial.

 It can be difficult at first to figure out their cries

 This isn’t always the case.
 New moms can sometimes understand their newborn’s cries early on.
 But don’t panic if you can’t!
-Sometimes it just takes time to learn which cry means they’re hungry and which cry means they’re tired.
+Sometimes, it just takes time to learn which cry means they’re hungry and which cry means they’re tired.
 I read articles in the beginning that described the cries and what they mean.
 But I found it difficult to translate the text to my son’s actual cries.
 So, I’m not even sure if these articles are accurate.

 Over time, you just start to figure it out.
 Now, I can easily distinguish his tired cry from his hungry cry from his “change me!” cry.
 But that took me time and paying close attention.
 Just give yourself time and try out different things when they’re crying.
-Pay attention to other cues like if they’re rubbing their eyes or you’ve changed their diaper, and they’re still not happy.
+Pay attention to other cues, like if they’re rubbing their eyes or you’ve changed their diaper and they’re still not happy.
 You’ve got this.

 You worry constantly